2022 Team Reports

 Key Backups

 For the sixth straight season, the Seahawks will begin the year with a new starting tight end.
 It has been a rotating door since Jimmy Graham left the team.
 There was a lot of fantasy sleeper hype surrounding Gerald Everett last season, but he failed to crack even the Top 20 at the thinnest position in fantasy.
-Noah Fant gets the nod this season after coming over from Denver in the Russell Wilson trade.
-Fant is the only pass-catcher in Seattle who has played with Drew Lock; that experience could pay dividends.
-Fant has finished as a top-10 fantasy tight end with Lock, despite the quarterback not finishing in the Top 20.
-Fant will need more than the 63 targets Everett received last season to finish as a top-12 fantasy option, but his history with Lock is on his side.
-Will Dissly and Colby Parkinson will be the backup tight ends for the third straight season.
-Interestingly, Seattle gave Dissly a 3-year, $24 million contract to play a backup role on the team.
-They clearly value his leadership and blocking more than his receiving production.
-His best fantasy season was in 2019, with just 23 receptions for 262 yards and four touchdowns.
-Parkinson was a fourth-round pick in 2020 and has accumulated just seven receptions in two seasons.
-He is primarily used as a blocker if he plays at all.
+Noah Fant will be the new starting tight end in Seattle this season after coming over from Denver in the Russell Wilson trade.
+Fant has finished as a top-10 fantasy tight end with Lock in Denver, despite the quarterback not finishing in the Top 20.
+He was the No. 8 tight end in fantasy in 2020 with Lock and ranked 12th last season with a combination of Lock and Teddy Bridgewater.
+There is tougher competition for targets in Seattle than Denver, so the 90 targets that Fant had last year are far from guaranteed.
+He will need more than the 63 targets that Gerald Everett received in Seattle last season to finish as a top-12 fantasy option.

 Offensive Linemen